Marianne Hagan

 Marianne Louise Hagan (born December 8, 1966) is an American actress and writer.
-She played Kara Strode in the 1995 horror sequel Halloween: The Curse of Michael Myers, her film debut.
+She played Kara Strode in the 1995 horror sequel Halloween: The Curse of Michael Myers, the sixth installment in the Halloween franchise.

 Personal life

-Hagan was born to Louise and James Hagan in New York City and was raised in Pocantico Hills, a small hamlet within the town on Mount Pleasant in New York.
+Hagan was born to Louise and James Hagan in the Bronx borough of New York City and was raised in Pocantico Hills, a small hamlet within the town on Mount Pleasant in New York.
 She has three sisters, Victoria, Christine and Joanna.
 She graduated cum laude with a B.A. in political science from Duke University.

 For many years, Hagan resided in New York City and in March 2016 she returned to Mount Pleasant, where she currently resides in Sleepy Hollow.

 Career

 Acting career

 Hagan's first feature is one she is best known for among horror fans, her role as Kara Strode in the 1995 horror sequel Halloween: The Curse of Michael Myers, her character is an adopted cousin of original Halloween character Laurie Strode.
 She appeared at the convention for Halloween: 25 Years of Terror event in 2003.
-In 2006 she appeared in the horror film Dead Calling alongside fellow Halloween cast members, Ellie Cornell of Halloween 4: The Return of Michael Myers & Halloween 5: The Revenge of Michael Myers, P.J.
-Soles of Halloween, Charles Cyphers of Halloween & Halloween II, and Brad Loree of Halloween: Resurrection.
 Most recently she has appeared in horror films Stake Land, which stars Danielle Harris also of Halloween 4 & Halloween 5, and BreadCrumbs.
 She has also appeared in Dinner and a Movie, in which she played the lead role, I Think I Do, and Rick, which stars Bill Pullman.

+In 2006 she appeared in the horror trailer Dead Calling, in what was intended to become a feature film, which didn’t reach fruition.
+The trailer also featured fellow Halloween cast members, Ellie Cornell of Halloween 4: The Return of Michael Myers & Halloween 5: The Revenge of Michael Myers, P.J.
+Soles of Halloween, Charles Cyphers of Halloween & Halloween II, and Brad Loree of Halloween: Resurrection.
+Hagan explained in the podcast series Happy Horror Time, the intention of a feature-length film and that it was mistakenly added to IMDb as such, for which it is unable to be removed.

 Her television credits include Who's the Boss?, which was her debut as an actress, Major Dad, SeaQuest DSV, Law & Order, Law & Order: Criminal Intent, Law & Order: Special Victims Unit, and Friends in which she played a friend of Rachel's.

 She has also starred in theater productions including Inky at the Julia Miles Theatre/ Women's Project Theater, in which she played the character of "Barbara".
 She has appeared in several other productions including Fiction, Mercy, The Country Club, Skyscraper and In Heat.